mjt-milestone/XPALenelS2DocSite/docs/Tech/PluginSettings.JSON.md

 4. Restart the OnGuard XProtect Access Service.
 5. Restart the XProtect Event Server

-??? success "Upgrading versions?"
+??? warning "Upgrading versions?"
-    >
-    > Upgrades from older versions of the OnGuard XProtect Access integration to versions 4.2 or newer may not automatically receive a fully detailed **PluginSettings.json** file.
+     Upgrades from older versions of the OnGuard XProtect Access integration to versions 4.2 or newer may not automatically receive a fully detailed **PluginSettings.json** file.
 Delete the file, restart the OnGuard XProtect Access Service, send an event or perform a cardholder search.
-    >